awsdocs/amazon-s3-userguide/doc_source/storage-inventory-notification.md

-# Setting up Amazon S3 event notifications for inventory completion<a name="storage-inventory-notification"></a>
+# Setting up Amazon S3 Event Notifications for inventory completion<a name="storage-inventory-notification"></a>

 You can set up an Amazon S3 event notification to receive notice when the manifest checksum file is created, which indicates that an inventory list has been added to the destination bucket\.
 The manifest is an up\-to\-date list of all the inventory lists at the destination location\.